gatsbyjs/gatsby/README.md

 4. See the tutorial below for more.

 ### Gatsby Starters
-The Gatsby cli tool lets you install "starters".
+The Gatsby CLI tool lets you install "starters".
 These are partially built sites preconfigured to help you get moving faster on creating a certain type of site.